kiramclean/notes/talks/software_for_the_internet.md

 - State? → **`Agent`**
 - Linking? → **`Task`**

-^ Can link processes together so they receive exit notifications from each other (`spawn_link`)
+^ - Can link processes together so they receive exit notifications from each other (`spawn_link`)

-^ Can monitor a spawned process if you want updates but don't want to crash if the monitored process crashes (`spawn_monitor`)
+^ - Can monitor a spawned process if you want updates but don't want to crash if the monitored process crashes (`spawn_monitor`)

-^ Tasks are also just processes but some of the stuff required to monitor and link them is abstracted away.
+^ - Tasks are also just processes but some of the stuff required to monitor and link them is abstracted away.
 They provide a way to execute functions in the background and retrieve the result later.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---